InformedChoice/armed-exterminators/content/services/bed-bug-treatment.md

 ## Quick Tips to Reduce Risk Today

 - Inspect second-hand furniture thoroughly before bringing it indoors
-- When traveling, keep luggage on racks away from beds and launder clothing on high heat upon return
+- When traveling, keep luggage on racks away from beds and launder clothing on the hottest safe dryer setting upon return
 - Reduce bedroom clutter to limit hiding spots
 - Vacuum mattresses, box springs, and bed frames regularly